The Ancient peoples of the American Southwest, like most other Earth cultures, started out with the family as the basic unit of societal organization.

 In time, they identified with an extended family, or clan.
 Among Native American Indians in the Southwest, clan ties follow matrilineal blood lines.
 Later, clans banded together as tribes or nations.
 Many modern-day Native American Indians still maintain their clan relationships and responsibilities.

-Clans are very important to our understanding of the history of the Anasazi.
-The oral histories of clans, passed from generation to generation, combined with scientific information and archaeological observations, have helped us to discover or confirm who constructed specific Anasazi sites and where their ancestors live now.
+Clans are very important to our understanding of the history of the Ancestral Puebloans.
+The oral histories of clans, passed from generation to generation, combined with scientific information and archaeological observations, have helped us to discover or confirm who constructed specific Cliff Dweller sites and where their ancestors live now.

 The following is a partial list of clans which have existed from ancient times to the present: